 Our business model is somewhat unique.
-We combine traditional retail with entertaining and informative content which we deliver through innovative technology systems, all in an effort to drive retail experiences.
-As a result, our peer group of companies consists of publicly-traded companies in the following industries: retail, media and technology.
+We combine traditional retail with entertaining and informative content which we deliver through innovative technology systems, all in an effort to enhance retail experiences.
+As a result, our peer group of companies consists of publicly-traded companies in the following industries: digital and catalog retail, media, multiline retail and specialty retail.
 Factors generally considered in deciding whether a company should be included in the peer group include: